-Installing cellular routers on school buses can enable Internet access for at-home students
+Installing Wi-Fi enabled cellular routers on school buses enable Internet access for at-home students

 Internet access is something many of us take for granted.
 Whether at home or at work, we expect to be able to access content from around the world in an instant.
-But that’s not true for everyone, and the recent events that have forced many students out of school buildings and into home learning have brought this reality to the forefront.
-On-line classes require one to be on-line and the unfortunate truth is that not everyone has that luxury.
+But that’s not true for everyone, and the recent events that have forced many students out of school buildings and into remote learning have brought this reality to the forefront.
+Online classes require one to be online, and the unfortunate truth is that not everyone has that luxury.

 A recent blog from the Open Technology Institute written by Amir Nasr sums it up well.